Sayre, Oklahoma: History

-The Chicago, Rock Island and Pacific Railway Company (called CRI&P), later just the "Rock Island", leased the new line.
-The Rock Island Line would complete its march to the Pacific by filling in the line to Tucumcari, New Mexico.
+The Chicago, Rock Island and Pacific Railway Company (called the "Rock Island") leased the new line.
+The Rock Island would complete its march to the Pacific by filling in the line to Tucumcari, New Mexico.

 During the period of 1901–1907, Sayre was part of Roger Mills County in Oklahoma Territory.
 At the time Oklahoma became a state, Beckham County was created and Sayre, which was within the boundary of Beckham County, was named as the temporary county seat.
 An election in 1908 confirmed Sayre as the permanent seat, with voters preferring it to the town of Erick.
 The Beckham County Courthouse was completed in 1911, and is still in service over a century later.
 It is listed on the National Register of Historic Places.

 The discovery of oil and gas nearby caused the population to boom between 1920 and 1930.
-In the 1930s U.S. Route 66, a dream forwarded by fellow Oklahoman Cyrus Avery, would come to Sayre, cementing the town's fate to fuel the cars and feed the people exploring the country.
+In the 1930s U.S. Route 66, a dream forwarded by fellow Oklahoman Cyrus Avery, would come through Sayre, cementing the town's fate to fuel the cars and feed the people exploring the country.

 In 1940 film director John Ford used Sayre's Beckham County Courthouse in the film The Grapes of Wrath, based on the famous book by John Steinbeck.

 During the 1970s Sayre and the surrounding area benefited from the natural gas and oil development in the Panhandle-Hugoton field, the largest-volume gas field in the United States, and the world's largest known source of helium.
 Between 1973 and 1993 the field produced over 8 trillion cubic feet (230,000,000 m³) of gas.